dedalozzo/reboot/README.md

 License
 -------
-PitBootstrap is licensed under the Apache License, Version 2.0 - see the LICENSE file for details.
+ReBoot is licensed under the Apache License, Version 2.0 - see the LICENSE file for details.